ibsls/ibsls-paper/paper/README.md

 ## Web-rendered panels

-Some graph panels in the manuscript were rendered through the ibSLS web interface, including gene-expression bar graphs (Figs. 4c, 5d, and 7c; Supplementary Fig. 3b), metabolite-abundance bar graphs (Figs. 4f and 6d; Supplementary Fig. 4a–e), and the PCA visualization (Supplementary Fig 2).
+Some graph panels in the manuscript were rendered through the ibSLS web interface, including gene-expression bar graphs (Figs. 4c, 5d, and 7c; Supplementary Fig. 3b), metabolite-abundance bar graphs (Figs. 4f and 6d; Supplementary Fig. 4a–e), and the PCA visualization shown in Supplementary Fig. 2.

 The underlying numerical values are provided as Source Data associated with the paper.
 Standalone plotting scripts are not provided because these panels were generated interactively within the ibSLS web interface.
 The manuscript illustrates the corresponding navigation paths and representative query settings used to access and render these panels.